VaanaCZ/LANVP/README.md

 ## Known issues

 - Car steering is more sensitive than it should be.
-- On very high FPS (100+), the chandelier in the mission "The Quarter Moon Murders" can break.
+- On very high FPS (100+), the chandelier in the case "The Quarter Moon Murders" can break.
 If you encounter this issue, temporarily disable the patch or lower your FPS limit to below 100.

-## Compilation
+## Compiling

-Use MSVC 2022 or newer.
+V-Patch is built with C++14 and the latest version of Visual Studio.
+It utilizes with the Windows SDK and does not require any external libraries.

 ## Changelog

+### v2.0 (July 25th, 2024)
+- Patch rewritten from scratch.

 ### v1.1b (June 30th, 2022)
 - Added support for new L.A Noire version 2675.